Who we are and what we do.

 We may also contract with other organisations to process data.
 These organisations are known as Data Processors.
 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where data that could or does identify a person are processed.

-Although this is not an exhaustive detailed listing, the following lists key examples of the purposes and rationale for why we collect and process information;
+Although this is not an exhaustive detailed list, the following lists key examples of the purposes

 What if I don’t want information about me shared with others?